Wahzammo/Astral-Drafter/README.md

 Maximum control, minimal bloat.
 No features you don't need for writing.

 ## ✨ Key Features
-- ** ✍️ Focused Writing Interface: ** A clean GUI designed for authors, not developers.
+- **✍️ Focused Writing Interface**: A clean GUI designed for authors, not developers.

 📊 Live Context Monitoring: A real-time progress bar shows your estimated token usage to help you stay within your model's context window.